allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 In the context of Google Cloud Pub/Sub, "unacked" is short for "unacknowledged", which refers to messages that have been delivered to a subscriber, but the subscriber has not yet acknowledged the successful processing of the message back to the server.

 In other words, after a subscriber receives a message, it needs to process the message and send an acknowledgment back to the server to confirm that it has successfully processed the message.

-Until an acknowledgment is received by the server, the message is considered unacknowledged or "unacked".

 ## What does *"outstanding message"* mean?